-- i.
-Direct recruitment: 30 days from the date of dispatch of the order of appointment by registered post with acknowledgement due.
-If he fails to join within the stipulated period of 30 days, the offer of appointment shall be treated to have been cancelled and the name of the candidate shall be deemed to have been omitted from the list of approved candidates. - ii.
+i.
+Direct recruitment: 60 days from the date of dispatch of the order of appointment by registered post with acknowledgement due.
+If he fails to join within the stipulated period of 60 days, the offer of appointment shall be treated to have been cancelled and the name of the candidate shall be deemed to have been omitted from the list of approved candidates.

+ii.
 Otherwise than by direct recruitment: 15 days from the date of receipt of the order of appointment sent by R.P.
 Acknowledgement due or by other means.
-If he fails to join within the stipulated period of 15 days or evades to join the new post by proceeding on leave, he shall forfeit his appointment both for present and future for that post.
+If he fails to join within the stipulated period of 15 days or evades to join the new post by proceeding on leave, shall lose his promotion right / offer for the current panel year and the name of the candidate shall be placed before the next Departmental Promotion Committee for consideration in the next year panel subject to availability of vacancy.
+In case of non-selection posts, the name of the candidate who does not join within the stipulated time in the promotion posts shall be considered for promotion again after a period of one year from the date of offer of appointment subject to availability of vacancy: